 Germany does not offer direct Citizenship by Investment.
 However, there are several Residency by Investment options that can lead to permanent residency.
 Once you have PR, you can apply for naturalization as detailed above.

-For other Residency by Investment and Citizenship by Investment options please see our detailed guide.
+Please see our detailed guide for other Residency by Investment and Citizenship by Investment options.

 German citizenship is achievable and has great benefits